Cleveland Browns: Brian O'Neill, OT, Pittsburgh

 The Dolphins could add another offensive weapon.
 Addressing tight end makes sense, as I don't have much hope for Julius Thomas.

-No one should be surprised if the Bengals double up on offensive linemen in the first couple of rounds in the 2018 NFL Draft, based on how the blocking unit has performed.
+No one should be surprised if the Bengals double up on offensive linemen in the first few rounds in the 2018 NFL Draft, based on how the blocking unit has performed.

 Detroit Lions: Maurice Hurst, DE/DT, Michigan

-The Lions need to continue to bolster their pass rush, and they could use an interior presence to go along with A'Shawn Robinson.
+The Lions really need to focus on bolstering their pass rush, and they could use an interior presence to go along with A'Shawn Robinson.

 Baltimore Ravens: Anthony Averett, CB, Alabama